SVRTK/perinatal-brain-mri-analysis/README.md

-AURORA: automated analysis for fetal and neonatal brain MRI
+Automated AI analysis tools for fetal and neonatal brain MRI
 ====================

 This repository contains the pipelines for [MONAI](https://github.com/Project-MONAI/MONAI)-based automated analysis for fetal and neonatal brain MRI executed within [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/svrtk).

-- The repository, scripts and DL models were designed and created at the Department of Early Life Imaging, King's College London.
+- The repository, scripts and models were designed and created at the Department of Early Life Imaging, King's College London.

 - Please email alena.uus (at) kcl.ac.uk if in case of any questions.

-Development of these analysis tools was supported by projects led by Prof Mary Rutherford, Dr Lisa Story, Prof Tomoki Arichi, Prof David Edwards and Prof Jo Hajnal.
+Development of these processing and analysis tools was supported by projects led by Prof Mary Rutherford, Dr Lisa Story, Prof Tomoki Arichi, Prof David Edwards and Prof Jo Hajnal.